 1. To obtain the Lumfoundry Template repository, click on the ‘Deploy Lumfoundry’ and choose the directory to deploy the Lumfoundry Template repository.
 Keep “foundry name” as default in “deploy options” prompt.
 This will create a "lumfoundry_template" folder in your chosen directory.

-2. Enable ‘Verilog-A’ and ‘Symbol’ options.
-Then select all the elements by enable ‘Select all/Unselect all’ option and click on ‘Build Tests + Prev Steps’.
+4. Select all the elements by checking the box beside the name column and click on ‘Build Tests + Prev Steps’.

-This will validate the selected elements’ source data, compile the data to build the INTERCONNECT and Verilog-A compact model libraries, and create quality assurance test benches for both libraries.
+This will validate the selected elements’ source data, compile the data to build the Verilog-A compact model libraries, and create quality assurance test benches for both libraries.
 It also automatically generates Virtuoso symbols and sets up the Component Description Format (CDF) for symbols.
 If compilation is successful, the status icon under “validate” and “Build” will turn green.

-4. You can see what data is required for this model by navigating to its folder in "lumfoundry_template/source/wg_strip_straight_c".
+6. You can see what data is required for this model by navigating to its folder in "lumfoundry_template/source/wg_strip_straight_c".
 Or alternatively, you can read about this element and its photonic model in the Waveguide Straight (Fixed) - Lumfoundry Template documentation.
 You can also browse the documentation for other elements Lumfoundry Templates.